30,000 Pounds of Bananas

-"30,000 Pounds Of Bananas," sometimes spelled "Thirty Thousand Pounds Of Bananas," is a folk rock song by Harry Chapin from his 1974 album, Verities & Balderdash.
-The song became more popular in its live extended recording from Chapin's 1976 concert album, Greatest Stories Live that started the phrase "Harry, it sucks."
+"30,000 Pounds of Bananas", sometimes rendered "Thirty Thousand Pounds of Bananas", is a folk rock song by Harry Chapin from his 1974 album, Verities & Balderdash.
+The song became more popular in its live extended recording from Chapin's 1976 concert album, Greatest Stories Live, that started the phrase "Harry, it sucks."
 The song is based on an actual truck accident that occurred in Scranton, Pennsylvania, in 1965.